davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    This options allows for a custom classname that will be applied to the carousel container if the carousel is
+    This option allows for a custom classname that will be applied to the carousel container if the carousel is
     <a href="#draggable">
       <code>draggable</code>
     </a>.
 Use it to style the carousel accordingly.
 For example, you can show a grab cursor when a draggable carousel is hovered.
 If no value is provided it will fall back to <code>is-draggable</code>.